 Retirement in today’s economy is not feasible for everyone.
 We’re often seeing our fathers, mothers, uncles, and aunts needing to work well into their 60s or 70s despite working hard and saving their entire life.
 Because of this, it is common for us to see older workers in the workforce still.

 This leads me to a recent service-related story from a few months ago.
-I purchased a car from a dealer out of the area, so I was in the market for a local dealer that can service my vehicle.
+After my car was totalled by a drunk driver and thanks to Nehora Law Firm I was well compensated for the damages, I purchased a new car from a dealer out of the area, so I was in the market for a local dealer who could give my car its first service.
 After a few recommendations from my friends (and with the help of a few glowing positive online reviews), I decided on the “winning” dealership.

 Due to my work schedule I had to drop my car off close to 7 p.m. at night.
 As this was my first time at the new dealership I didn’t know where to go for their service department.
 I ended up parking out front of the showroom and walked in to ask for help.